Abdillahi-A/GeniusLyricsScraper/README.md

 # GeniusLyricsScraper

 ## What does it do?
-Find the lyrics of your favourite songs, scrapes it from [genius.com](https://genius.com/) and prints it to your terminal.
+Finds lyrics of your favourite songs, scrapes it from [genius.com](https://genius.com/) and prints it to your terminal.

 ## See it in action:
 ![](trialTest.gif)